parkpow/deep-license-plate-recognition/parkpow/auto-file-import-tool/README.md

 - **Automated Scheduling:** Uses `cron` to execute the import process at defined intervals.
 - **Log Management:** Records operations in dedicated log files.
 - **Centralized Data Structure:** All input, output, and log data are stored in a single `data` folder for easy management.
+- **Task Status Checker:** A secondary process that periodically queries an API to check the status of tasks associated with files in `data/output/`.
+Based on the API response, it manages these files (deletes on success, moves to `data/error/` on failure, or leaves them if pending).

 ## Configuration